TheSpaceDevs/.github/profile/README.md

 - <a href="https://spacenews.com/demonstration-of-new-layer-of-missile-warning-satellites-planned-for-2026/" >🔗</a> **[SpaceNews]** Demonstration of new layer of missile-warning satellites planned for 2026
 - <a href="https://arstechnica.com/science/2022/11/a-most-abnormal-atlantic-hurricane-season-officially-ends-this-week/" >🔗</a> **[Arstechnica]** We’ve reached the end of a bizarre Atlantic hurricane season
 - <a href="https://spacenews.com/china-outlines-pathway-for-lunar-and-deep-space-exploration/" >🔗</a> **[SpaceNews]** China outlines pathway for lunar and deep space exploration
+- <a href="https://spaceflightnow.com/2022/11/28/three-chinese-astronauts-ready-for-flight-to-tiangong-space-station/" >🔗</a> **[Spaceflight Now]** Three Chinese astronauts ready for flight to Tiangong space station
 - <a href="https://www.teslarati.com/spacex-ispace-japanese-moon-lander-nasa-cubesat-launch/" >🔗</a> **[Teslarati]** SpaceX set to launch Japanese Moon lander, NASA ice surveyor cubesat
-- <a href="https://spacenews.com/space-force-delivers-final-payload-for-space-norways-arctic-broadband-mission/" >🔗</a> **[SpaceNews]** Space Force delivers final payload for Space Norway’s arctic broadband mission

 ### Launch-related News 🚀